Last Updated on September 20, 2022 by Rebecca Huff

-Write down 1-5 things that you are thankful for and really think about how great they are.
-Get in the habit of acknowledging things that are good in your life and being truly appreciative.
+Write down 1-5 things you are thankful for and think about how great they are.
+Get in the habit of acknowledging things that are good in your life and becoming genuinely appreciative of them.

 Hack your brain

-On the philosophical side of things, there really is no such thing as a “bad day” only our perception and expectations of how days are supposed to go.
+On the philosophical side, there is no such thing as a “bad day” only our perception and expectations of how days should go.

 When things are not going according to your plans, don’t just accept that the whole day is going to be “bad,” or you could be creating a self-fulfilling prophecy.
 In other words, if you expect bad things to happen, you are more susceptible to having bad things happen to you!

 Below you’ll find an older video that has some perspective on how to turn around a bad day.

 Read more about the “law of reversed effort” and see if you’re inadvertently repelling what you’re trying to achieve.